-Keep an eye on this blog for new discoveries, and information about how you can get involved!
+Keep an eye on this blog and our Facebook page for new discoveries and information about how you can get involved!
 Or contact us directly at:

 Northeast Baltimore History Roundtable